ma3u/dust-mcp-server/memory-bank/progress.md

   * Updated focus areas in `generate_insights` to be more general ("summary", "details", "overview", "trends")
   * Updated server name from "health-data-mcp-server" to "dust-mcp-server"
   * Updated README.MD to reflect all changes

+## Current Tasks

+* Implement a logger with log levels in directory logs/ align with best practices, NEVER break the MCP STDIO JSON output
+* Implement dust queries to multiple agents
+* Implement parallel and Sequential execution with context passing
+* Implement Context-Aware Multi-Agent Routing

 ## Next Steps